Social Bias in Popular Question-Answering Benchmarks: Results

-As indicators of cultural and geographic context, we examined religions and locations.
-Here, we examined the benchmarks for which more than 30 religion properties were retrieved (ranging between 33 for BoolQ and 652 for TriviaQA).
+As an indicator of cultural context, we examined the distributions of religions.
+Firstly, we determined the benchmarks for which 30 or more religion properties were retrieved (ranging between 33 for BoolQ and 652 for TriviaQA).
 Christianity and instances of Christian religions rank highest across benchmarks.
-In fact, \textit{Christianity} and/or \textit{Catholicism} are among the top-3 religion labels for 14 out of 15 benchmarks.
-All distributions are visualized in Figure \ref{fig:religions}, Appendix \ref{dataset_biases_vis}.
+In fact, \textit{Christianity} and/or \textit{Catholicism} are among the top-3 religion labels for 14 out of the 15 benchmarks (see Figure \ref{fig:religions}, Appendix \ref{dataset_biases_vis}). \textit{Islam} is found among the top-3 for HotpotQA, SQuAD, and NaturalQuestions and \textit{Judaism} for BoolQ, WinoGrande, HellaSwag, and TruthfulQA.
+The other two world religions, \textit{Buddhism} and \textit{Hinduism}, are less represented.